 - Take notes

 You are going to speak with hundreds of people on the show floor and it is unlikely you will remember everything.
 Bring a notepad and write down common concerns or questions brought up while speaking with prospects.
 Later, you can go back and study your notes and glean consumer insights and better understand exactly what it is your customers are looking for.
+Also, make sure your trade show checklist has room for reviewing your notes after the trade show is over.

 - Use social media